And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 And you think you can please.

-Because somebody acting that way is miserable to be around.
+What you end up doing is buying peace because somebody acting that way is miserable to be around.

-They're always unhappy because you're never meeting their expectations, and they're putting the burden of making themselves happy on you.
+They're always unhappy because you're never meeting their expectations and they're putting the burden of making themselves happy on you.

 But it never works.